-Path Therapeutics has developed a novel neurometabolic, phenotypic drug discovery platform to identify new protein targets against which de novo drug discovery can be conducted.
-To apply its technology, Path Therapeutics is focused on epilepsy whereby a stubborn 30-40% of epileptic patients are refractory to current medications (with pediatric patients especially resistant) despite over eight decades of research and the advent of new drugs.
-Tellingly, over 90% of antiseizure drugs in the clinic target just a handful of channels and receptors localized to the synapse, underscoring that drugs with alternative mechanisms of action are needed to reach these pharmacoresistant patients.
+Path Therapeutics has developed a novel neurometabolic, phenotypic drug discovery platform (MitoREAD) to identify new protein targets against which de novo drug discovery can be conducted.
+To apply its technology, Path Therapeutics is focused on epilepsy whereby a persistent 30-40% of epileptic patients are refractory to current medications despite over eight decades of research and the advent of new drugs.
+Tellingly, over 90% of antiseizure drugs in the clinic target just a handful of channels and receptors localized to the synapse, underscoring that drugs with alternative mechanisms of action are needed for these pharmacoresistant patients.

-Given that derangements in neuronal metabolism contribute to a wide variety of brain disorders, this technology has the potential to alter the future of drug discovery across CNS disorders including epilepsy, autism, aging and beyond.
+Given that derangements in neuronal metabolism contribute to a wide variety of brain disorders, this technology has the potential to alter the future of drug discovery across CNS disorders including epilepsy, autism, and aging.

 Initial focus on pediatric epilepsies

 Aggressive onset leading up to 1000+ seizures/day and sometimes premature death

 Intractable and patients largely fail to respond to current drugs

 Large unmet clinical need with Dravet individuals requiring daily medications for life as the mainstay treatment

 A rare disorders and qualifies for Orphan Drug designation with the FDA and Rare Pediatric Disease priority review

 Our solution: A PDE4 allosteric modulator as a first-in-class treatment for Dravet